-In addition to the above, we work with many outside agencies to ensure we are providing the best practice for all our learners when it comes to meeting their postural needs.
-We have two acheeva beds (donated by the Hilton Group) which some of our learners access on daily basis to aid their posture.
-We do stretches with certain learners, use a standing aid and gaiters to help strengthen their leg muscles so they can stand more comfortably and effectively.
+In addition to the above, we work with many outside agencies to ensure we are providing the best practice for all our PMLD learners when it comes to meeting their postural needs.
+We have two acheeva beds (donated by the Hilton Group) which some of our learners access on a daily basis to aid their posture.
+We do stretches with certain learners, using a standing aid and gaiters to help strengthen their leg muscles so they can stand more comfortably and effectively.